 Electronic Seal Malfunctions

 Electronic seal malfunctions can disrupt e-notarization processes.
-Ensure software is up-to-date and compatible with the seal.
+Ensure the software is up-to-date and compatible with the seal.
 Use official platforms and follow manufacturer guidelines to mitigate technical issues.

 Unauthorized Use